South Africa’s case drop may show Omicron peak has passed - The Boston Globe

 “Each setting, each country is different.
 The populations are different.
 The demographics of the population, the immunity is different in different countries,” she said.
 South Africa's population, with an average age of 27, is more youthful than many Western countries, for instance.

 Most of the patients currently being treated for COVID-19 in hospitals are unvaccinated, Uekermann emphasized.
-About 40% of adult South Africans have been inoculated with two doses.
+About 40 percent of adult South Africans have been inoculated with two doses.

 “All my patients in ICU are unvaccinated," Uekermann said.
 “So our vaccinated people are doing better in this wave, for sure.
 We have got some patients who are very ill with severe COVID, and these are unvaccinated patients.”